zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 How does `foldp` work?
 It’s very similar to the `fold` we just created.
 It takes an initial value, and the first item in an array, and applies it to an accumulator function which will return a Promise.
 It will wait until the Promise gets resolved, then pass the result and the next item in that array to the accumulator function again, and so on.
 It will "fold" all values in an array sequentially into a single value.

 Since all Promises are chained together, if a Promise gets rejected, then the "folding" will halt, and return the rejected error as the fulfilled Promise.
+I will talk about "Error Handling" in the last section of this tutorial.

 So in order to get photos one by one, we can refactor `getPhotosByUsers` with `foldp`: